 White & Case White-Collar Partner Joanna Dimmock spoke to Law360 about two potential developments: the loss of Europol and how the UK will tackle international financial crime.
 "The loss of access to Europol signifies the risk of a major drop in international cooperation in fighting cross-border crime," Dimmock said.
 "There is a real question mark over whether the U.K. will lose the fight against dirty money by using national solutions to tackle an international problem."

-To read more about Brexit's potential impact on the UK's fight against international financial crime, click here to read the Law360 article (paywall).
+To know more about Brexit's potential impact on the UK's fight against international financial crime, read the full article on Law30 (paywall).